 Figure 2: Lifecycle of SAP Cloud Platform apps

 In the center of this app lifecycle, there is the innovation cycle of the platform itself.
 SAP is operating, updating and enriching the platform on an ongoing basis (currently with a bi-weekly release cycle).
-For latest improvements, see the release notes and corresponding news and announcements that get displayed when logging into SAP Cloud Platform that is providing a searchable/filterable overview of new and changed features.
+For latest improvements, see the What’s New page of SAP Cloud Platform that is providing a searchable/filterable overview of new and changed features.

 But now let’s go through the different phases of the lifecycle, so that you get a feeling about what they comprise and how the platform supports you in the corresponding tasks and activities.

 Setup + Plan

 Here, you plan your environment (in alignment with your existing landscapes) and set it up accordingly.

 For the actual setup, you would for example have to structure your subaccounts and create them, perform an initial technical configuration (such as of resources and quotas), configure connectivity, and manage services inside SAP Cloud Platform.
 This is described in the SAP Cloud Platform Planning and Lifecycle-Management guide and the Get Started guide in SAP Help Portal.